Advice & Guides

 Beth opened her plant nursery, then named Unusual Plants, in 1967.
 Her catalogues of plants were divided into sections determined by different growing conditions enabling customers to search for plants specific to the conditions on offer in their own gardens.

-Many of the plants that Beth propagated and sold at the time were considered unusual but have become more commonplace today.
-Our team are always on the hunt for those unusual plants that aren’t so easy to come by, carefully sourcing and propagating them for customers who are searching for something a little different.
+Many of the plants propagated and sold at the time were considered unusual but have become more commonplace.
+Our team are always on the hunt for those unusual plants not so easy to come by, carefully sourcing and propagating them for customers who are searching for something a little different.

 Here are some of our less well-known plants suitable for a shady spot: